You know, today (January 30, 2013) Flash Roadmap has Update again.

 PPS

 Thanks @Burenka for dog photo.
-Thanks Sergey Gonchar for news.
+Thanks Sergey Gonchar for news.in russian

 No comments :